 Indeed, we have reached such an absurd point in our desperate desire to be accepting that even discussing the isms and the phobias now requires trigger warnings out the wazoo before we start, lest some fragile flower feel injured.
 As an author, this climate feels stifling.
 As a student of queer history, and a modern gay woman, it feels oppressive.

 Why can’t I write accurately about a historical context without worrying I’ll be slammed in reviews?
 Why can’t I explore the lives of those who came before me, the giants upon whose shoulders I stand, without fearing that someone who only wants to look on the bright side of life will shoot me down?
 Why is it always the privileged who object first, last, and loudest?
-Why is it always white people who tell blacks what words they can use; in what ways they can represent their own culture?
+Why is it always white people who tell POC what words they can use; in what ways they can represent their own culture?
 Why is it straight people who do the same with queerfolk?
 (And how many are right now bristling at my use of the word “queer”?
 To clarify, I’m using it in a postmodern academic context, as an all-encompassing umbrella term because frankly, no string of letters fails to leave people feeling left out.)

 There seems an element of threat behind such censorship, a certain “Do as we say or we’ll go back to not liking you” undercurrent which I find distasteful.
 More than that, I think there’s an element of shame, too.
 Being white, I’m conscious of the role my race has played as a global oppressor, and I take pains not to cause offence by speaking for people who are not like me.
 I’d also hope I don’t engage in the modern sort of passive-aggressive censorship which judges others when they speak for themselves.
 But then these things are so ingrained I’m certain that to an extent, my silence is complicit.
 All any of us can do in that regard is strive always to be better, to learn a little more each day.